openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 }
 ```

-TIP: Notice the use of ofRandom().
+**TIP**: Notice the use of ofRandom().
 This function will return a random number.
 It takes 2 arguments: the minimum possible value and the maximum possible value.
 What I am saying in this code is "give me a number between 0 and the width of the screen."

 Technically this works, but we have only drawn 3 circles, and already the code is getting unwieldy.
 We want to draw 1000!
 We clearly have a bunch of variables that are used in very similar ways.
 Why not group, say, all of the x coordinates into a single set, and all of the y coordinates, etc.?